pyControl/docs/docs/user-guide/hardware.md

 This can be useful if you need to control devices that require a digital logic signal with a voltage higher than 3.3V (though many 5V logic devices work fine with 3.3V inputs), or if you just need more digital outputs.
 !!! hint "Inverted output"
-    When the driver line (POW) is off, the output will be pulled up to 5V.
+    When using a POW line as a digital output using the circuit above, with the driver line (POW) off, the output will be pulled up to 5V.
 When the driver line is on, it will pull the output down to 0V.
 In your task code, to have the more conventional association of "on" meaning high voltage and "off" 0V, you can set the [digital output](hardware.md#digital-output) `inverted` property to `True`.
 This change is particularly relevant if you want the POW pin's output voltage to be 0V when the task in not running, as all digital outputs automatically begin "off" when a task is uploaded and are turned "off" when a task is stopped.
 #### Special
 The special function pin has different functions on different ports, for example it may be an extra driver line or a pin with digital to analog (DAC) functionality, see above for more information.